Everywhere (Michelle Branch song): Background and release

 Living with her parents in Sedona, Arizona, Michelle Branch wrote "Everywhere" when she was 15 years old, originally composing it as an acoustic love song.
 After she turned 17, Danny Strick, the executive A&R manager of Maverick Records, saw her performing as an opening act for pop rock band Hanson.
 Noticing that the crowd responded well to her music, he decided to sign her to the label in July 2000.
 She then played the song for John Shanks, who agreed to produce the track, and they recorded it from January to February 2001 at three studios in Hollywood, California: Sunset Sound, Henson Recording Studios, and Ananda Studios.
-Additional musicians who were present at the recording session include keyboardist Patrick Warren and drummers Kenny Aronoff and Vinnie Colaiuta.
+Additional musicians who contributed to the song include keyboardist Patrick Warren and drummers Kenny Aronoff and Vinnie Colaiuta.

-Once Branch finished recording the track, Maverick promoted it at hot adult contemporary and contemporary hit radio in the United States, where it was officially serviced on July 10, 2001, eight days after Branch's 18th birthday.
+Once Branch finished recording "Everywhere", Maverick promoted the track on US hot adult contemporary and contemporary hit radio, where the song was officially serviced on July 10, 2001, eight days after Branch's 18th birthday.
 The Spirit Room was released on August 14, 2001, on which the song appears as the opening track.
 In Australia, "Everywhere" was released as a CD single on September 24, 2001, through Maverick and Warner Music Australia.
-This CD contains unplugged versions of Branch's future singles "All You Wanted" and "Goodbye to You".
-On April 1, 2002, Maverick issued the single across Europe and in the United Kingdom.
+This CD contains acoustic versions of Branch's future singles "All You Wanted" and "Goodbye to You".
+In Japan, Warner Music Japan released the song as a double A-side with the original version of "All You Wanted" on January 23, 2002.
+Three months later, on April 1, 2002, Maverick issued the single across Europe and in the United Kingdom.
 In the UK, it was released on CD and cassette.
-The CD contains the unplugged versions of "All You Wanted" and "Everywhere" plus an enhanced element featuring the song's video, and the cassette contains the unplugged version of "Goodbye to You" only.
+The CD contains the acoustic versions of "All You Wanted" and "Everywhere" plus an enhanced element featuring the song's video, and the cassette contains the acoustic version of "Goodbye to You" only.
 The European CD single features the same tracks as the UK cassette.
-Maverick also distributed a promotional disc of "Everywhere" across Japan in 2001.